-In addition to email hacks, threats coming from vulnerable routers also harm businesses and private residences.
+Threats from vulnerable routers harm businesses and private residences in addition to email hacks.
 Despite this, few individuals consider how secure their computers are.
-Rarely do they realize that their router is unprotected.
+They rarely realize that their router is unprotected.

 One of the biggest challenges to the internet today is that 73 percent of consumers have never considered updating or securing a network.
 Several of the dangers posed by the router include

-Password guesswork, masquerading, account hijacking, rerouting, unauthorized access, and much more.
+Password guesswork, masquerading, account hijacking, rerouting, unauthorized access, and more.

 Can You be Hacked Through Your Router?